TysonStanley/tysonstanley.github.io/assets/Syllabi/Syllabus_ASA.md

 TWO equally weighted examinations will be given during this course.
 Examinations will be given OUTSIDE OF CLASS and will generally require less than 60 minutes.
 In order to avoid you needing to take the exam at the Testing Center, they will be given via Canvas using a tool known as Proctorio.
 Proctorio will record you taking your exam and will highlight any instances it believes you could be cheating.
 The benefit to using this approach is that you can take the exam any day during the week (Monday to Friday), whenever you feel is best.
 To use Proctorio, you will need to install the [Proctorio Chrome Extension](https://chrome.google.com/webstore/detail/proctorio/fpmapakogndmenjcfoajifaaonnkpkei) (only need to install once) and then take each exam in the [Chrome browser](https://www.google.com/chrome/).

-Examinations will cover material discussed in class AND in the readings.
+Examinations will cover material discussed in class, in the pre-recorded lectures, AND in the readings.
 All formulas needed will be provided on examinations (unless noted during examination reviews).
 Applicable statistical tables will also be provided where necessary.
 Calculators may be used, but not any electronic device that may transmit/receive, such as cell phones, iPods, tables, etc.

 Both of the exams are REQUIRED: NO scores will be dropped.
 Examinations will consist of multiple choice questions and output interpretations.
 You may use your notes and homework during examinations.